Handling Errors: Retransmissions¶

 Retransmissions mean sending messages many times.

-In the Figure below, let’s assume the sender knows that the communications medium loses half of its packets.
+In the figure below, let’s assume the sender knows that the communications medium loses half of its packets.
 In other words, the packet loss is 0.5 (or 50%).
 The sender micro:bit decides to send each packet twice to increase the chance to get its messages through.
 The first packet is the transmission, and the second packet is the retransmission.
 So, the number of retransmissions is 1.

 Figure 1: Retransmissions may increase message success.
 In the example, the sender sends each message twice by default.
-So, even if the first “Hello” failed, the second “Hello” was received by the receiver!
+So, even if the first “Hello” failed, the second “Hello” was received by the receiver.

 It is common to use retransmissions combined with another method.
-For instance, senders may choose retransmit only when they are sure there has been an error.
+For instance, senders may choose to retransmit only when they are sure there has been an error.
 We will explore this option in the next chapter, Handling errors: Acknowledgements.

 This activity is best done with a teammate.
-You will start with creating packet errors in Task 1, and then test different packet error rates in Task 2.
+You will start by creating packet errors in Task 1, and then test different packet error rates in Task 2.
 In Task 3, you will program the retransmissions solution to handle these errors.
 In this task, you will also run a series of experiments to measure how well retransmissions works.

 Task1: Create packet errors¶

-Change the packet error rate using these error values in your program: 0, 50 and 100.
+Experiment with these programs by changing the packet error rate using these error values in your program: 0, 50 and 100.
 Test packet errors by observing the receiver display.